ErikGartner/actor/README.md

 ## License

 ### Acknowledgements
-This work was supported by the European Research Council Consolidator grant SEED, CNCS-UEFISCDI PN-III-P4-ID-PCE-2016-0535, the
-EU Horizon 2020 Grant DE-ENIGMA, SSF, as well as the Wallenberg AI, Autonomous Systems and Software Program ([WASP](https://wasp-sweden.org/)) funded by the Knut and Alice Wallenberg Foundation.
+This work was supported by the European Research Council Consolidator grant SEED, CNCS-UEFISCDI PN-III-P4-ID-PCE-2016-0535 and PCCF-2016-0180, the EU Horizon 2020 Grant DE-ENIGMA, Swedish Foundation for Strategic Research (SSF) Smart Systems Program, as well as the Wallenberg AI, Autonomous Systems and Software Program ([WASP](https://wasp-sweden.org/)) funded by the Knut and Alice Wallenberg Foundation.
+We would also like to thank [Patrik Persson](https://www.lu.se/lucat/user/10eb4de90f6e28dc2efccfd0269d5c92) for support with the drone experiments.